seenons/seenons-be-assignment/README.md

 ---

 We have divided the assignment into what we called "gates", these gates are references to engineering skills that we are looking for in a future colleague.
 Some of them are required, some of them give you bonus points.
 You can read more about it below.

-    The task is to atleast complete two services
+    The task is to at least complete two services
     - Retrieve availability of service providers for a given location and date.
-    - Register the collection of a waste stream by a service provider.
+    - Register the collection of a waste stream to be performed by a service provider.

 We purposely made this project framework-agnostic, and it only contains the bare minimum to perform the necessary use cases.

-    We have provided you with a domain model representation and a set of requirements that you can use as a reference to complete the assignment.

 ## The output

 ---

-    - Make as many changes are you see fit for each evaluation gate, just make sure that these changes are functional.
-    - In case you make changes to the domain model (as an opportunity), be sure to include a diagram that explains it.
+    Code changes that reflect the implementation of at least the two required use cases In case you make changes to the domain model (as an opportunity), include a diagram that explains it.
-    - Ensure that test coverage is adequate and that it matches what you would deliver as a product engineer.
+    Ensure that test coverage is adequate and that it matches what you would deliver as a product engineer.
-    - Create a new readme file that explains your take on the assignment, your thought process, and any other information that you think is relevant.
+    Create a new readme file that explains your take on the assignment, your thought process, and any other information that you believe is relevant for the review.

 ## Technologies Used